-ObjectivesTo set up autoscaling with custom metrics on Kubernetes Engine, you must:
+ObjectivesTo set up autoscaling with custom metrics on GKE, you must:

 - Deploy custom metrics Stackdriver adapter.